 Read about our crazy adventures crossing the border from Ecuador to Colombia the day before.

-As our title implies, this journey didn’t turn out quite as we had planned.
-Hopefully you will learn from our experience and end up having a successful road trip wherever you may go.
-And if not, hopefully you enjoy our funny tale.
+As I mentioned earlier, this journey didn’t turn out quite as we had planned.
+Hopefully you learn some helpful tips from this experience and end up having a successful road trip wherever you may go.
+We know we have and have had other road trips in other countries that have gone so much better.

 Some of the links on this post are affiliate links.
 When clicking on the links and booking travel, I receive a small commission with no extra costs for you.
 Please note, I only recommend brands I actually use and trust.
 Please see full disclosure here.